floating-ui/react-popper/README.md

 The `referenceElement` property must be an object with an interface compatible with an `HTMLElement` as described in the [Popper.js referenceObject documentation](https://popper.js.org/popper-documentation.html#referenceObject), this implies that you may also provide a real HTMLElement if needed.

-If `referenceElement` is defined, it will take precedence over any `referenceProps.getRef` provied refs.
+If `referenceElement` is defined, it will take precedence over any `referenceProps.ref` provided refs.

 ```jsx
 import Popper from 'react-popper';